goschtl/zope/megrok.traject/trunk/README.txt

   to using ``megrok.traject`` already this isn't necessary.
 This is a simple import alias for ``traject.locate``.

+* Instead of normal methods (which get interpreted as functions) for ``factory`` and ``arguments``, you can also turn them into class methods using the ``@@classmethod`` decorator.
+They now take a ``cls`` argument as the first argument which is the class they are defined on.
+This can be useful if you want to make the implementations of these functions depend on information on its class (such as the value of ``model``), and this in turn can be useful to implement more declarative traject base classes.

 For more information see the traject_ documentation.

 .. _traject: http://pypi.python.org/pypi/traject